replayio/devtools/packages/e2e-tests/README.md

 If you want to update those to fresher recording IDs, open up the team workspace for that repo, find a recent test suite run, copy the recording ID for that test's recording, and overwrite the recording ID in `examples.json`.

 You'll also probably need to specifically share that recording as "Public", especially since it's in a Test Suites workspace that would normally not allow anonymous users to view recordings.

+We also now have a "golden recording" of one of our own `breakpoints-01` E2E test runs.
+This serves as a testbed for checking more advanced behaviors like the React and Redux routines.
+If we ever need to update this, just copy-paste the recording ID from a test run in our "Frontend E2E tests" workspace.

 ### Folder Structure